top of page

 • 5 min read

-All of this growth, renewal, and repair depends on a single recurring process: the cell cycle.
+Cell growth and renewal depends on a single recurring process: the cell cycle.

 The cell cycle

-Put simply, the cell cycle exists to prepare for and execute genome replication and cell division.
-The entire process is in service of those two goals.
+The cell cycle has one primary purpose: to prepare for and then to execute genome replication and cell division.

 Cells that aren't actively dividing but just doing their jobs are often described as being in G0 ("G zero").
 G0 is not part of the cell cycle.
 But a cell in G0 can enter the cell cycle at G1 if growth signals from the surrounding tissue reach it.